ConnorDonegan/geostan/index.md

 ### Observational error models

 Incorporate information on data quality into any **geostan** model.
-Built for social, economic, and health survey data such as the American Community Survey (ACS).
+Built specifically for American Community Survey (ACS) data.

 ### The RStan ecosystem